 Commercial warm air furnaces are defined as units with capacities of at least 225,000 Btu/hr (British Thermal Units per Hour).
 They are designed to supply heated air through a duct system.
 In practice, commercial furnaces are gas or propane heating sections of packaged roof-top units (RTUs) used for small- to mid-sized commercial buildings.
 RTUs are essentially air conditioners that may also contain a heating section.

 In April 2015, DOE formed a working group to negotiate new energy conservation standards for commercial warm air furnaces.
-The working group recommendations were ultimately adopted by DOE in a December 2015 direct final rule.
-Standards go into effect January 1, 2023.
+The working group recommendations, which raise the efficiency levels to 81% and 82% for gas-fired and oil-fired equipment, respectively, were ultimately adopted by DOE in a December 2015 direct final rule.
+The new standards will take effect on January 1, 2023.